 A few travellers have used banks to change money.
 This is a mistake as the banks will buy your foreign currency at a much lower state rate but will never sell you hard currency at that rate if you are left with the fast devaluing Iranian Rial, in fact the banks never sell hard currencies to anyone let alone foreigners so you lose out if you go to a bank!
 There are official bureau de changes where you can sell ( and only sometimes buy) your currency at the market rate.
 You can find them in most city centers as well as international airports.
 You do not need Iranian Rials to enter Iran, USD and Euros are readily exchangeable in Iran.

 The currency situation is very unstable at the moment.
-The US dollar has gone up from 42000 Rials to 1 USD this summer to over 130000 Rials per 1 USD ( the euro being around 150.000 Rials per 1 euros at the time of this going to the press!!)
+The US dollar has gone up from 42000 Rials to 1 USD in Spring 2019 to over 150000 Rials per 1 USD ( the euro being around 170.000 Rials per 1 euros at the time of this going to the press!!)

 The advice is to exchange little by little.